mikiyonekura/CASTI-Replication/README.md

 # CASTI
-This repository is the replication package including the source code and the datasets.
+This repository is the replication package including the source code and the datasets of 'Leveraging Context Information for Self-Admitted
+Technical Debt Detection(2024)'.

 ## Repository Details
 ```